Symonds Yat services

-The site was developed in 1975 and operated as a truckstop, although the regulations at the time didn't define what a 'truckstop' was, which is why it was never formally signposted as one.
+It was redeveloped in 1975 and became a truckstop, although the regulations at the time didn't define what a 'truckstop' was, which is why it was never formally signposted as one.
 It was ran by Truckers, who were themselves acquired by Norfolk House.
 A new facilities building was built in 1999.

 A few years later, a formal car park was created.
 The original car park is the tiny area next the forecourt, which has been closed off.
 The increased car parking was arguably the start of this becoming more of a general service area than a dedicated truckstop, but successive owners continued to highlight the ample parking for HGVs.

 One unusual feature is the display of a large MID (the fuel price sign), positioned well before the service area, on the main A40.